Trauma-Informed Design & Research Training

 - The role of presence, tone, and pacing in shaping group dynamics

+This module builds practical understanding of how stress and nervous system responses show up in workplace behaviour, communication and group dynamics.
 The focus is on recognising patterns of activation without blame or diagnosis, and understanding why these responses are adaptive rather than personal failings.

 Key Focus: